misakey/backend/docs/content/concepts/box-events.md

 Messages of type `state.lifecycle` have the following content fields:

 - `state` (string): for which the only allowed value for now is `closed`.

+Messages of type `join` have no content field.